done1892/Square-Images-Colorization/README.md

 This repo contains a project focused on the developing of a colorization system for images depicting cities squares.
 This project is under development.
 The idea is to produce two different models: the first based on an autoencoder structure and the second gans-based.

-Now, I'm scraping data from the internet to get more data as possible to train my models.

 ## Setup the deep learning environment

 ### Setup the virtual environment for the project